2009–10 Philadelphia Flyers season: Eastern Conference Quarterfinals

 The Flyers drew their division rival New Jersey Devils for the opening round of the playoffs as the Devils clinched second place in the conference by defeating the Buffalo Sabres in their final game of the season.
 Buffalo would have been the Flyers' opponents had the Sabres managed to keep the Devils without a point from that game.
 The Flyers won five of six games against the Devils during the regular season.
-The Devils managed to secure the second seed going into the playoffs, thus guaranteeing them the home ice advantage in the first round against the Flyers.
+The Devils managed to secure the second seed going into the playoffs, thus guaranteeing them the home-ice advantage in the first round against the Flyers and potentially the second round if they get there.

 As the season series promised, the Flyers matched up well with the Devils and took Game 1 in a 2–1 decision at Prudential Center.
-The Flyers had shut out the Devils until there were only three minutes remained in the game but could hold on to the lead to finish out the game.
+The Flyers had shut out the Devils until there were only three minutes remaining in the game but could hold on to the lead to finish out the game.
 An equally hard-fought game was the second in the series which the Devils took in a 5–3 victory.
 With a split in New Jersey, the series turned to Philadelphia.

 Game 3 saw an unlikely hero in Daniel Carcillo, who scored the 3–2 game winner 3:35 into overtime giving him his second point of the night in 7:11 of ice-time.
 He assisted on a goal by Mike Richards in the second period.
 Game 4 at Wachovia Center saw the Flyers win the game 4–1 on a three-point night by Jeff Carter, who played with a screw inserted in his broken foot.
 However, that win would prove costly, as Carter broke his other foot on the play for his second goal and Simon Gagne suffered a broken big toe in his right foot.